Exponential volumes of moduli spaces of hyperbolic surfaces: Abstract

+We suggest that moduli spaces ${\cal M}_\bS({\K}, \L)$ with the exponential volume forms are the true analogs of moduli spaces ${\cal M}_{g,n}$ with the Weil--Petersson volume form, e.g. relevant to the open string theory.
+2mm

-Consider the integrals $\int_{{\cal M}_\bS({\K}, \L)}f\ e^{-{W}}\Omega_\bS({{\K}, \L})$, where $f$ is a measurable function.
-We prove an {\it unfolding formula}, expressing them as finite sums of similar integrals over moduli spaces for simpler but simpler surfaces.
+We prove {\it unfolding formulas}, expressing integrals $\int_{{\cal M}_\bS({\K}, \L)}f\ e^{-{W}}\Omega_\bS({{\K}, \L})$, where $f$ is an integrable function, as finite sums of similar integrals for the three {\it elementary decorated surfaces}.
 They generalise Mirzakhani's recursions for the volumes of moduli spaces of hyperbolic surfaces.
-2mm
+1mm

+We show that exponential volumes for elementary decorated surfaces give rise to a commutative algebra ${\cal E}$, which we call the {\it positive Hecke-Whittaker algebra for ${\rm PGL}_2(\R)$}.
+Exponential volumes for all decorated surfaces and unfolding formulas extend the algebra ${\cal E}$ to all decorated surfaces.